 Things To Know About Buying A House In California

-Some California real estate laws can make the home buying process smoother than other states and help the buyer make an informed decision on what house to buy.
+Some California real estate laws can make the home buying process smoother than in other states and help home buyers make an informed decision on what house to buy.
 However, some laws have their disadvantages.
-Make sure you understand these important factors when buying a home in California
+Make sure you understand these important factors when buying a home in California.

 Dual Agency Is Permitted